Skip to flight searchSkip to main content

 In some cases, it might help your chances to get a sick note from your doctor stating that you are not fit to fly, although it depends on the rules of each airline.

-If you haven't yet booked your flights with us and are worried you might be too ill to fly, we recommend adding Cancellation Protection or Cancel For Any Reason during the booking process.
+If you haven't yet booked your flights with us and are worried you might be too ill to fly, we recommend adding Cancellation Protection during the booking process.

 • Cancellation Protection entitles you to a full refund if you need to cancel due to emergency reasons (such as severe illness, home emergencies, mechanical breakdowns, etc).